plusplusjiajia/directory-kerby/README.md

 | rc4 |	The RC4 family: arcfour-hmac |
 | camellia | The Camellia family: camellia256-cts-cmac and camellia128-cts-cmac |

-#### Kerby Lib Projects
-- kerby-asn1.
-A model driven ASN-1 encoding and decoding framework
-- kerby-config.
-A unified configuration API that aims to support various configuration file formats, like XML, INI, even Java Map and Properties.

-### Dependency
-- The core part is ensured to only depend on the JRE and SLF4J.
-Every external dependency is taken carefully and maintained separately.
-- [Nimbus JOSE + JWT](http://connect2id.com/products/nimbus-jose-jwt), needed by token-provider and TokenPreauth mechanism.

 ### Identity Backend
 A standalone KDC server that can integrate various identity back ends including:
 - MemoryIdentityBackend.